kylenrich24/React-Helper/README.md

 <h2> React Key Concepts </h2>
 <br>
 <h3> The Birth of React </h3>
+<h4> JQuery <h4>
-- JQuery - allows for manipulation of DOM through Javascript
-- Traditonally, we used to have HTML after HTML for every single page in an application <br>
+ Allows for manipulation of DOM through Javascript Traditonally, we used to have HTML after HTML for every single page in an application <br>
 <h4> SPA </h4>
-- we now focus more on Javascript and less on HTML (data > page)
-- instead of making a request and getting a new HTML document, we stay on one HTML/DOM and focus on Javascript updates.
+ we now focus more on Javascript and less on HTML (data > page) instead of making a request and getting a new HTML document, we stay on one HTML/DOM and focus on Javascript updates.
 We can render new things without even communicating with the server anymore.
 <br>

 <h3> Key Concepts </h3>